chiiyokii/AI_Project/README.md

 Precision=np.mean(mErr)
 print(Precision)
 ```
-The output is 0.9778755555933469, which means that our model is able to predict the price of an accomodation with 97.8% accuracy
+The output is 0.9778755555933469, which means that our model is able to predict the price of an accomodation with 97.8% accuracy, making it our most accurate method so far.

 **Machine Learning Pipeline RandomForestRegressor**